-New Zealand has six species of penguin, and three more in the part of Antarctica New Zealand administers.
+New Zealand has six breeding species of penguin, and three more in the part of Antarctica New Zealand administers.
 Scientists have found bones of penguin ancestors dating back 55 million years.
 All penguins are protected by law, and five species are endangered.
-Penguin-watchers visit Ōamaru, the Otago Peninsula and Fiordland.
+Penguin-watchers visit Ōamaru, Otago Peninsula and Fiordland.

 From flyers …

 Penguins evolved from birds that could fly.
 Many other seabirds can fly as well as dive, but it is difficult to be good at both.
 The ancestors of today's penguins became better at diving and lost the ability to fly.
 This means that they can reach a bigger range of food from deep in the sea.

 As the ancestors of penguins evolved into swimmers and divers, they developed special features: